Okazari/react-rest-resources/README.md

   deleteResource(resourceId)
 ```

-Theses methods will update/create/delete your data and update every component binded to your RessourceService with the RestHoc
+Theses methods will update/create/delete your data and update every component binded to your ResourceService with the RestHoc